evkx/evkx.github.io/content/models/volkswagen/id.7/ID.7_Tourer_Pro/_index.md

 ## Performance

-The Volkswagen ID.7 Tourer Pro offers modest performance with a maximum power of 210 kW (286 hp / 282 bhp) and a total torque of 550 Nm (406 ft-lb).
+The Volkswagen ID.7 Tourer Pro offers modest performance with a maximum power of 210 kW (286 hp / 282 bhp) and a total torque of 550 Nm (406 lb-ft).
 It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.6 seconds and has a top speed of 180 km/h (112 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging

-The electric vehicle features a high-capacity battery with a gross capacity of 82 kWh and a net usable capacity of 77 kWh, providing an 5 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 82 kWh and a net usable capacity of 77 kWh, providing an 5 kWh buffer (6.1%) for battery protection.

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 600 to 550 km (373-342 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 12.8 kWh/100 km for the base model and 14.0 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.